Thailand - Introduction Page 2

 Update: A visitor to this site sent me an e-mail saying he had tried to get a copy but was unable to because this book has been banned in Thailand.
 This news didn't really surprise me.
 There are certain well-known taboo subjects in Thailand and even though I have never seen this book, I believe the author didn't exercise any self-censorship.
 That is something foreigners cannot afford to do if they wish to remain living in Thailand.

-Further update: Harry Nicolaides has been arrested by Thai police on a lèse majesté charge apparently while he was waiting for a flight trying to flee the country.
-This offence carries a penalty of 3-15 years in prison
+Further update: Harry Nicolaides was arrested by Thai police on a lèse majesté charge while he was waiting for a flight trying to flee the country.
+This offence carries a penalty of 3-15 years in prison.

 Welcome to Planet Thailand